 In 1999 Finnigan USA was a co-founder of NetNumber Inc. (NetNumber.com), providing the core technology for enhanced communications services now used by wireless operators worldwide.
-Finnigan served on NetNumber's Board of Directors until 2001 and FUSA retains an ownership position in the company.
+Finnigan served on NetNumber's Board of Directors and FUSA retains an ownership position in the company.

 Finnigan is the named inventor of numerous U.S. and international patents relating to voicemail messaging, network services and Internet based telephony.
-The enhanced features embodied in these patents experienced rapid adoption by service providers and subscribers for use with personal computers, tablets and smart phones.
+The enhanced features embodied in these patents have seen rapid adoption by service providers and subscribers for use with personal computers, tablets and smart phones.

 - - -

-Paul Finnigan's experience as a specialist in computer technology and application development began in 1956 with technical roles with the world's first business computers and in 1965 began a lifelong career in management consulting with SRI International and eventually McKinsey and Company, the subsequent founding of several technology companies including Voicemail International, Spectra Medical Systems, SI Medical Systems and Finnigan USA.
+Paul Finnigan's experience as a specialist in computer technology and application development began in 1956 with technical developments relating to the world's first business computer, the IBM 305 RAMAC and in 1965 he began a lifelong career in management consulting with SRI International and eventually McKinsey and Company and the subsequent founding of several technology companies including Voicemail International, Spectra Medical Systems, SI Medical Systems and Finnigan USA.

 Finnigan was co-founder of the International Voicemail Association and served as President from 1983 until 2000.
 Finnigan USA managed VMA' voicemail conferences attended by service providers and equipment vendors worldwide.
 The VMA is credited with providing a platform for exchanging applications, exploiting opportunities for enhanced voice services and the creation and adoption of international standards which were instrumental in bringing about the proliferation of worldwide voicemail services.